kubeedge/kubeedge/keadm/README.md

 2. -k, --k8sserverip, It should be in the format <IPAddress:Port>, where the default port is 8080.
 Please see the example above.

-**IMPORTANT NOTE:** The KubeEdge version used in cloud and cdge side should be same.
+**IMPORTANT NOTE:** The KubeEdge version used in cloud and edge side should be same.

 ## Reset KubeEdge Cloud and Edge components